Maultasche/NodeLargeSort/README.md

 - Test sorting an input file where T > P * N, and verify that the correct intermediate files were produced
 - Test sorting a very large number of integers (like a billion integers)
 - Test sorting using small (1,000), moderate (10,000), and large numbers for N (1,000,000)

+## Notes

+- When merging the intermediate files into a sorted output file, the sort program will be reading integers one at a time from multiple intermediate files (likely 10 at a time) with one integer from each intermediate file in memory at a time.
+If the number of intermediate files being processed is larger than the chunk size, then there will be more than a chunk size of integers in memory.
+That will only be the case for very tiny chunks.
+What are you doing specifying such a tiny chunk size anyway?
+That's just silly!